 - Abstinence from sexual Intercourse and other mode of transmission.

 - Strict adherence to Doctor’s appointment, nurses’ instructions, and drug schedule.

+During Chronic Infections, hospital Admission is recommended for observation as well as to avoid complications.
 The goals of treatment are to minimize infectivity, normalize liver inflammation, and decrease symptoms.
+Treatment Includes:

 DIET RESTRICTION: Diet high in protein should be restricted because of the liver inability to metabolize it.